LoganMcQuirk/DeckDesign/README.md

-# Decksterity
+# DeckDesign

-Decksterity is a client-side playing-card designer built with plain HTML, CSS and JavaScript.
+DeckDesign is a client-side playing-card designer built with plain HTML, CSS and JavaScript.
 It lets users customize card backs, suit icons, corner fonts/colors, and picture-card images (J/Q/K/Joker), preview changes live, and export a printable deck as PNGs (html2canvas + JSZip + FileSaver).
 Designed as a learning portfolio project to demonstrate practical front‑end skills.

-## Quick pitch (1 sentence)
-Interactive, in‑browser card designer that supports image uploads, presets, mirror/border controls, live preview and full‑deck export — useful as a beginner front‑end portfolio piece.

 ## Key features
 - Live preview of a single card (front/back)